pcjens/risky-chat/README.md

   [send()](https://pubs.opengroup.org/onlinepubs/9699919799/functions/send.html)
   with a very short timeout (1 microsecond).
 Surprisingly enough, this doesn't seem to hog the CPU that badly, at least on my system.
+- For some reason, SIGPIPEs seem to be prevalent.
+I don't know why, but I didn't have time to fix them either.
+The server probably closes the socket too soon in some cases.

 ## License